wolf9970/CST276SRS02/README.md

 };
 ```

-Then start using the Strategy and Template Method patterns to handle all 4 cases as well as any future additional ones.
+You start using the Strategy and Template Method patterns to handle all 4 cases as well as any unexpected future formats.

 Specification: